By: Jen Russon

 Voters can find his campaign website at DougMaesk2018.com.

 Elected commissioner in 2014, Placko is hoping for another four years of successful leadership in her community.
 Her campaign website gives an ambitious list of renovation and development projects that she feels everyone wants to see come to fruition.
-These include sites like Woodmont, Fire Station 36, Waters Edge Park and adoption of a signage program throughout District 4.
+These include sites like Woodmont, Fire Station 36, Waters Edge Park, and the adoption of a signage program throughout District 4.

 In 2016, she spearheaded a food drive that provided the necessities for Tamarac’s needy families.
 In 2017, the drive was extended to include all the city’s districts.